onlymyrep/DevOps_ci_cd/README.md

 ##### In case of an error, fail the pipeline.

-As a result, you should have applications from the *C2_SimpleBashUtils* (s21_cat and s21_grep) project ready to run on the second virtual machine.
+As a result, you should have application from the code-samples folder (*DO*) ready to run on the second virtual machine.

 ##### Save dumps of virtual machine images.
 **P.S.
 Do not upload dumps to git under any circumstances!**